So. Why Metanorma?

 If the document is text and not a binary, then tracking changes and versions of documents becomes a much easier problem.
 In particular, tracking changes and versions of documents can now use the tools already long established for doing the same job with computer code.

 As the document content is updated (and, because you’re writing a standards document, it will be), the formatting and presentation of the document is updated much more smoothly.
-Cross-references will keep pointing to the right place, boilerplate will be automatically adjusted, lists and notes will be auto-numbered without you needing to keep a tally sheet.
+Cross-references will keep pointing to the right place, predefined text will be automatically adjusted, lists and notes will be auto-numbered without you needing to keep a tally sheet.

 Sounds like a god-send.
-And in fact, it is a god-send, if your document is the right kind of document — which is why people in the physical and mathematical sciences (and computer science by extension) can go through life without installing Microsoft Word, and use document processors instead, like LaTeX, Markdown, Asciidoctor, DocBook, and HTML.
+And in fact, it is a god-send, if your document is the right kind of document — which is why people in the physical and mathematical sciences (and computer science by extension) can go through life without installing Microsoft Word, and use document processors instead, like LaTeX, Markdown, AsciiDoc, DocBook, and HTML.

 The right tool for the right job